 Last Updated on

 Fear is the greatest enemy of your purpose, it can hold you back from doing so many things.
-It is pretty much guaranteed that if you want to achieve the greatness that God has in store for you, you’re going to have to face and conquer your fears.
+It is pretty much guaranteed that if you want to achieve the greatness that God has in store for you, you’re going to have to face your fears.

 I remember the first (and only haha) time I led worship.
 It was scary.
 I’d been on the worship team for years but never actually led a song.